TinyASR - Part 1

 For the time being I'll limit myself to a recent English split of the Common Voice dataset.

-ds = load_dataset("mozilla-foundation/common_voice_16_1", "en", split="train")
+from datasets import load_datasetds = load_dataset("mozilla-foundation/common_voice_16_1", "en", split="train")

 This is a relatively diverse dataset across accents and audio quality, so I don't think it's a bad choice to appromixate real-world usage, although volunteers are manually recording speech so it's not always the most natural sounding.
 Luckily the audio segments are on the shorter side too (average duration comes in below 10s), which means I can train faster.